Dancing Tree

 to dance the day away.

-This entry was posted in Art, Boston Harbor Islands, Climate change, Family, Islands, Peddocks Island, Photography, Poetry, Trees, Writing.
+This entry was posted in Art, Art Residency, Boston Harbor Islands, Climate change, Family, Islands, Peddocks Island, Photography, Poetry, Trees, Writing.
 Bookmark the permalink.